awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 In this example code, the standard CMake function `target_link_libraries` states that the Secure Sockets portable layer depends on `AFR::tls`\.

-You can reference all Amazon FreeRTOS modules by using their target name `AFR::<module_name>`\.
+You can reference all FreeRTOS modules by using their target name `AFR::<module_name>`\.
 For example, you can use the same syntax to also state a dependency on FreeRTOS\-Plus\-TCP:

 ```
 target_link_libraries(